Support groups

 Become a volunteer or befriender

 One hour per week could make a real difference.
-For more information on how you could become a volunteer or befriender visit Barnsley CVS.
+Find out how you could become a volunteer or befriender on the Barnsley CVS website.

 We can all contribute and help keep people safe by being the eyes and ears in our communities and watching out for each other.
 For more services that can help to keep people well, safe and connected visit the Live Well Barnsley directory.